 - i.
-Medium-term costs of new and ongoing programmes - 2 Include laws on joint planning
+Medium-term costs of new and ongoing programmes - ii.

-- ii.
 Lifetime, total and medium-term cost of new and ongoing development projects - iii.
 Assumptions and methodologies used for the costing.

 MDAs, RCCs and MMDAs must use Table 9 to capture development programmes and related information.